Air Passenger Rights: Your Rights to Reimbursement

 The Montreal Convention establishes airline liability and a modern compensatory regime for the victims of air disasters.

-A resolution was adopted following the 38th Assembly of ICAO member states in 2013.
+A resolution came into effect as of 4 November 2003 and it was adopted following the 38th Assembly of ICAO member states in 2013.
 It encourages all states that have not yet done so to enact MC99.

 The Convention is designed to unify numerous international airline liability treaties.
 This helps to provide more transparent legislation regarding the international carriage of passengers, baggage, and cargo.
-It is currently valid in the US, EU, 110 UN member states, and 30 other countries.
+It is currently valid in the 136 states along with EU countries.

 The Warsaw Convention 1929